Topological effect on the Anderson transition in chiral symmetry classes

 \emph{Field theory.}---Long-wavelength diffusion properties of disorder systems in chiral symmetry classes are described by the following NLSM~\cite{GADE1991213,GADE1993499,altlandQuantumCriticalityQuasiOneDimensional2014,altlandTopologyAndersonLocalization2015,konigMetalinsulatorTransitionTwodimensional2012} in a replica formalism for the partition function $Z \equiv \int {\rm D}[Q] e^{-S}$,

 A field variable $Q$ is an $N\times N$ matrix belonging to the Lie group $\mathrm{U}(N)$, $\mathrm{U}(N)/\mathrm{O}(N)$ and $\mathrm{U}(N)/\mathrm{Sp}(N)$ for chiral unitary, symplectic, and orthogonal classes, respectively. $N$ is a number of replicated fields~\cite{altlandCondensedMatterField2010}. $\sigma_\mu$, $c_\mu$ and $\chi_{\mu}$ are conductivity, Gade constant, and a weak topology index along $r_\mu$-direction, respectively.
-The Gade term generally appears in the NLSM in chiral symmetry classes~\cite{GADE1991213,GADE1993499}, while $\chi_{\mu}$ is finite only in chiral symmetric models with finite one-dimensional weak topological index $\nu_{\mu}$~\cite{altlandQuantumCriticalityQuasiOneDimensional2014,altlandTopologyAndersonLocalization2015}.
+The Gade term generally appears in the NLSM in chiral symmetry classes~\cite{GADE1991213,GADE1993499}, while $\chi_{\mu}$ is finite only in chiral symmetric models with finite one-dimensional weak topological index $\nu_{\mu}$~\cite{altlandQuantumCriticalityQuasiOneDimensional2014,altlandTopologyAndersonLocalization2015}, and $\chi_{\mu}/8\pi$ in metallic phase takes non-integer values~\cite{SM}.
 A perturbative $\beta$ function for the conductivity vanishes completely in chiral symmetry classes~\cite{GADE1991213,GADE1993499}, while it was shown that the 2D metal-insulator transition in chiral symmetry classes is driven by proliferation of vortex excitations associated with the U(1) subgroup symmetry of the $Q$ field~\cite{konigMetalinsulatorTransitionTwodimensional2012}.

 For $N=1$, the $Q$ field reduces to a unit complex number $e^{i\phi}$, where a vortex stands for a phase winding of $\phi$ around some spatial point (vortex core).
 For $N\ne 1$, eigenvalues of the $Q$ field are unit complex numbers, and a vortex excitation is nothing but the phase winding of one of the eigenvalues.
 When the others are close to 1, the $Q$ field configuration with a vortex excitation is given by $Q=\mathds{1}+\ket{p}(e^{i\phi}-1)\bra{p}$.
 An eigenvector $\ket{p}$ generally depends on the spatial coordinates.
 A $Q$ field configuration with multiple vortices is described by the same ansatz where $\phi$ has phase windings at different points.
 Due to the periodic boundary condition, vortex and antivortex appear in a pair for 2D ($d=2$), while in 3D, the vortex core forms a closed loop.
+The spatial proliferation of the vortex excitations destroys orderings of field variables as in the Berezinskii-Kosterlitz-Thouless transition~\cite{kt,Berezinskii71,Berezinskii72}, and the disordering of the $Q$ field results in the localization~\cite{altlandCondensedMatterField2010}.